 - There are women who get approached by men quite often, but this doesn't happen to everyone.
 Some women hardly ever have guys come talk to them.
 They feel chronically overlooked and like a sexual non-entity in the eyes of men.

 - Women often complain that they only get approached by men they would never be interested in, like pervy older guys at the grocery store, or cocky meatheads at the bar who are obviously just looking for sex.
-This is a particular problem for shy women who are into guys who are more quirky or sensitive or intellectual, since those types of men typically tend not to be as aggressive about approaching people.
+Some shy women have had the unfortunate experience of being targeted by predatory, manipulative men who think they'll be easier to take advantage of.
+Not being approached by anyone who's their type is a particular problem for shy women who are into guys who are more quirky, sensitive, or intellectual, since those types of men tend not to be very forward themselves.

 - Many women aren't interested in just sleeping with anybody for the sake of having sex, or are not into one-night stands with strangers.
 So the idea that they can technically get laid at will doesn't appeal to them.
 They're looking for a more serious relationship with someone who likes them as a person, and want to get to know someone before they get physical.
 In particular I find some guys have trouble accepting this point.
 Because they personally are fine with casual sex, or are feeling desperate to hook up with anyone half-decent just to get rid of their nagging inexperience, they can't imagine how someone else wouldn't value these things.

-- A lot of women have understandable safety concerns.
-They're not willing to go home with someone they just met because they don't know if the guy will be dangerous or not once they're not in public.
-This is another thing I find some guys have trouble fully comprehending, since they take a lot of their safety for granted.
+- Women have understandable safety concerns.
+They're not willing to go home with someone they just met, because they don't know if the guy will be dangerous or not once they're not in public.
+This is another thing some guys have trouble comprehending, since they take a lot of their safety for granted.

 - For some women, if they get approached a lot, but the attention is unwanted and aggressive and harassing, it may make them even more nervous and guarded around men than before.

 A bigger issue with the 'let people come to you and choose from the applicants' approach is that it takes away a lot of a woman's ability to choose who she ends up with.
 What if she's really interested in a particular guy, but he hasn't noticed her and isn't likely to?
 If she doesn't have the ability to engage him then she'll miss out on that chance.
-A problem some shy women report having is that they're able to find boyfriends, but the guys who typically take the initiative to try and date them aren't the ones they're really into.
-A shy woman's self-confidence may not be great and she feels she has to take whatever comes to her.
+A problem some shy women report having is that they're able to find boyfriends, but the guys who typically take the initiative to try to date them aren't the ones they're truly into.
+Their self-confidence may not be great and they feel they have to take whatever comes to them.

 The belief that no women are romantically inexperienced after a certain age